The preferred mitigation option involves the replacement of the existing section of overhead line with underground cabling.

 If you would like more information about this, please email email@example.com.

 Our discussions on the exact route for burying the cables are ongoing and, given the highly sensitive ecology of the area, we are working very closely with Natural England to identify a workable solution.
-Currently our preferred route, which has the approval in principle from the New Forest VIP project’s local stakeholder reference group, can be seen by clicking on the link below.
+Our preferred route, which has the approval in principle from the New Forest VIP project’s local stakeholder reference group, can be seen by clicking on the link below.